 We keep your personal data while you are a member of U3AC.
 If you leave U3AC we will retain data that would enable you to re-join without incurring a joining fee.
 We will remove your data immediately if you request us to do so.

-The GDPR provides the following 8 rights for individuals:
+The Data Protection Act provides the following 8 rights for individuals:

-If you wish to raise a complaint about how we have handled your personal data, you can contact the U3AC Office in the first instance on email@example.com who will investigate the matter.
+If you wish to raise a complaint on how we have handled your personal data, you can contact the U3AC Office in the first instance on firstname.lastname@example.org who will investigate the matter.

 If you are not satisfied with our response or believe we are processing your personal data not in accordance with the law, you can complain to the Information Commissioner’s Office (ICO).
 If you require further information, please contact the U3AC Office on email@example.com